 Exercise Science (ES) includes courses in anatomy, exercise physiology, biomechanics, motor control, and motor development.
 Many graduates plan to pursue graduate or professional study in areas such as exercise and sport science, sports medicine, physical therapy, occupational therapy, or other allied health professions.

-If admitted to the Exercise Science major, students are required to maintain a 2.75 GPA in their KHE Core and Cognate courses to remain in the program.
+Students will be required to have an overall 2.5000 minimum GPA in order to transfer to the Exercise Science major.
+If admitted to the Exercise Science major, students are required to maintain a 2.5000 GPA in their KHE Core and Cognate courses to remain in the program.
 Students who do not maintain this GPA will be placed on academic probation for one semester.
 If they do not meet the criteria after one semester, they will be dismissed from the program.

 Health Professions Preparation